Jhonni Rochelle Charisse Carr, PhD

 Academic Appointments

-Lecturer of Hispanic Linguistics
+Lecturer of Spanish Linguistics

 Department of Spanish & Portuguese